 The Intensive Outpatient Behavioral Health (IOBH) Team at Connections: Health•Wellness•Advocacy and the BeST Center at NEOMED are implementing a spectrum of Cognitive Behavioral Therapy for Persistent Psychosis (CBT-p) interventions with clients who have schizophrenia spectrum disorders.
 Each member of the team completed intensive training and participates in ongoing individual and group follow-up and feedback related to their use of CBT-p interventions.

-Community Support Services' Teams Implementing High-Yield Cognitive Behavioral Techniques for Psychosis
+Community Support Services' Teams Implementing Cognitive Behavioral techniques for psychosis

-In addition, members of all four Northeast Ohio FIRST early identification and treatment of psychosis teams have completed training in HYCBt-p.
+In addition, members of all Ohio FIRST early identification and treatment of psychosis teams have completed training in CBt-p.

 BeST Center Staff Members’ Practice Review Published in Psychotherapy